 Finance is leading the way as our first business unit or functional area in the implementation process.
 Their requirements discovery and solution design phases are now complete.
 Unit4 has now assumed the lead with Finance team members in a build/train approach; Finance super-users and subject matter experts learn and train in the use of the new system while simultaneously building the agreed upon design.

 The solution design encompasses many Finance processes from budgetary control to “procure to pay,” ultimately developing the end-user experience in automated workflow processes.
-The Finance Department is set to go live with its new systems in the fall of 2018.

 “This change will revolutionize the way we do business with our employees and students and we are starting to see this realized,” says Ihlen.
 “We need to be sure we are making every effort to make this an effective tool for the college so we can serve people better.”